w3f/polkadot-wiki/docs/learn/learn-staking-guides.md

 ---
-id: learn-nomination-pool-lifecycle
+id: learn-staking-guides
-title: Nomination Pools' Lifecycle
+title: Staking How-to Guides
-sidebar_label: Pools Lifecycle
+sidebar_label: Staking
-description: Learn about the lifecycle of a nomination pool.
+description: Advanced How-to Guides about Staking.
-keyword: [nominate, stake, staking, pools, create, destroy]
+keyword: [nominate, stake, staking, pools, create, destroy, claim, rewards]
-slug: ../learn-nomination-pool-lifecycle
+slug: ../learn-staking-guides
 ---

 import RPC from "./../../components/RPC-Connection";

+## Nomination Pools

-## Creation
+### Creation

 The depositor calls the `create` extrinsic, setting the administrative roles and transferring some funds to the pool to add themselves as the first member.
 As stated above, the depositor must always